 Life has always been full of expectations, difficulties, and disappointments; however, the challenges of the last 12 months have been an unprecedented source of stress for nearly everyone.
 Now more than ever, stress management is an essential skill for creating and maintaining a well-ordered life.
 Since we can’t always predict the stressors that will present themselves from day to day we need to be aware of the activities that we can regularly participate in that increase our stress resilience.

 The P.L.E.A.S.E. skills are a well-known staple of emotional regulation from DBT (Dialectical Behavior Therapy) for individuals working towards “creating a life worth living.”
 The daily stress we experience may not necessarily be under our direct control.
 This can include work deadlines, packed schedules, family conflict, concerns about health and safety, and more.
 On the other hand, The PLEASE skills are tools we can choose to execute with direct effort.
-The PLEASE skills will help us with stress management, or dealing with the stress that we cannot do anything about directly.
+The PLEASE skills will help us with self awareness and stress management, or dealing with the stress that we cannot do anything about directly.
 So, by taking the PLEASE skills and making a few adaptations for stress management, we have an easy-to-remember stress resiliency tool.

 The checklist reads like this: